 The Event Coordinator (EC) is NOT the referee.
 All games are self-officiated.
 Rather, the EC is responsible for timing the games, ensuring you have the necessary equipment to play, providing basic first aid and is a resource if you have any questions or concerns.
 They are however tasked with enabling a positive and safe atmosphere for the participants.
 At their discretion they may eject players for actions that are contrary to league policy, game rules or violate the code of conduct.

-In situations where the teams are unable to determine the appropriate call due to not seeing the play, complexity of the situation etc they can defer to the EC and if he or she also cannot determine a timely resolution, it will result in a replay of the down.
+In situations where the teams are unable to determine the appropriate call due to not seeing the play, complexity of the situation, etc., they can defer to the EC and if they also cannot determine a timely resolution, it will result in a replay of the down.

 Games will consist of two 25-minute halves in length; each team will be allocated one 30-second timeout per half.